-You run a community violence prevention program, working with kids who are gang members or gang hangers-on.
-The kids trust you, and sometimes tell you about some of their less-than-savory activities.
-The police also know you work with gang members, and often ask you for information about particular kids.
+You run a community violence prevention program, working with gang-involved and justice-involved youth.
+The youth trust you, and sometimes divulge information to you.
+The police also know you work with gang-involved youth, and often ask you for specific information about particular youth.
 What are you obligated to tell them, or to keep from them?

 The right of a person to know what happens to information he reveals in the course of a community intervention falls under the heading of ethics.
 A participant in a community program -- a health clinic, an adult literacy class, a youth leadership initiative -- has a right to certain expectations relating to how she and the information she passes on are treated.
 The community has expectations as well about the reliability, competence, and honesty of a program that benefits its citizens.
 In this section, we'll discuss what some of those expectations are, and your and your organization's or initiative's moral and legal obligations to those you serve.